This post may contain affiliate links. Please read our disclosure policy.

 - In a separate bowl, sift together the flour, salt, baking powder and cinnamon.
 Add to the wet ingredients and mix well until a nice dough forms.

-- Mix ¼ cup sugar and 1 Tbsp cinnamon together in a shallow dish and set aside.
+- Mix ¼ cup sugar and 1 tablespoon cinnamon together in a shallow dish (like a pie plate) and set aside.

 - Bake for 10-12 minutes.
 Cool on cookie sheets for a few minutes, then transfer to a cooling rack to cook completely.